DanilleH22/inkpad_book/README.md

 This was because I had tried to add book.urls to add to another app, they had cauused an error and was removed and the url pattern was re-adjusted to reflect this

 5. Jest was not installing:
-A manual test had to be completed to test that Javascript had to b created which is listed below.
+A manual test had to be completed to test that Javascript had to be created which is listed below.
+I hhad used a BDD approach to test the Javascript buttons.
   Javascript Manual Test -
     Test Case 1: Verify that the 'Next' button in the chapter navigation displays the next chapter.
     Steps to Reproduce:
     - Open the website.
     - Go to browse and choose a book
     - Click read now
-    - Press next chapter, previous chapter should appear
+    - Press next chapter, previous chapter button should appear
+    - User should see the next chapter
     - When on last chapter next button disappears Expected Results: Buttons are only, displayed when needed Actual Result: As expected buttons only appear when needed